netdata/learn/docs/cloud/visualize/dashboards.md

 ### Chart cards

 Click the **Add Chart** button to add your first chart card.
-From the dropdown, select the node you want to add the chart from, then the context.
-Netdata Cloud shows you a preview of the chart before you finish adding it.
+From the dropdown, select either *All Nodes** or a specific node.
+If you select **All Nodes**, you will add a [composite chart](/docs/cloud/visualize/overview#composite-charts) to your new dashboard.
+Next, select the context.
+You'll see a preview of the chart before you finish adding it.

 The charts you add to any dashboard are fully interactive, just like the charts in an Agent dashboard or a single node's dashboard in Cloud.
 Zoom in and out, highlight timeframes, and more.
 See our [Agent dashboard